-In the event an employee is required to or chooses to work on Christmas Eve, that employee shall earn hour-for-hour compensatory time for actual hours worked.
+In the event an employee is required to or chooses to work on Christmas Eve on a Monday, Tuesday, Wednesday or Thursday, that employee shall earn hour-for-hour compensatory time for actual hours worked.
 The use of this compensatory time shall be taken within 60 days of Christmas Eve.